SocialGouv/oblik/README.md

 * **Cron-like Scheduling**: Oblik runs on a configurable cron schedule to apply VPA recommendations to workloads.
 You can specify the schedule using annotations on the workloads, and include random delays to stagger updates across your cluster.
 * **Mutating Admission Webhook**: Oblik includes a mutating admission webhook that enforces resource requests and limits default policies on initial deployment of workloads and use eventually available recommendations from VPA on deployment updates.

-## Requirements

-* **Vertical Pod Autoscaler (VPA) Operator**: Oblik requires the official Kubernetes VPA operator, which is not installed by default on Kubernetes clusters.
-You can find it here: [Official Kubernetes VPA Operator](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler)

-    * **Note**: You only need the **VPA recommender** component.
-The admission-controller and updater components are not required and can be omitted.
-This reduces the complexity and scalability issues of the VPA operator.

 ## Usage

 ### Minimal Example